dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 	DJIDrone.getDjiCamera().getCameraMode(DJICameraModeCallBack)
 ~~~

-### 2. Distinguish The Camera's Playback Status
+### 2. Distinguishing the Camera's Playback Status

 As the introduced above, there are four or three camera modes (depending on the drone you are using).
-How to correctly recognize the mode you are in is the keys to developing a good Photo Album application.
+How to correctly recognize the mode you are in is key to developing a good Photo Album application.
 In the mobile android SDK, there is a callback function that returns  current status of the camera's playback status.
 Developers can set up a callback function that executes when the status has been changed.
 This callback will be invoked 10 times per second.

 ~~~java
 	DJIDrone.getDjiCamera().setDJICameraPlayBackStateCallBack(new DJICameraPlayBackStateCallBack() {